 Keenan Revue review

 Scene reviews Keenan Hall's annual collection of musicians, comedians and magicians, held last weekend.

 Scene ◆ page 13

 Striking students

 More than 600 students were arrested during a protest at the National Autonomous University of Mexico.

 WorldNation ◆ page 5

 Monday

 FEBRUARY 7, 2000

 BSERVER

 The Independent Newspaper Serving Notre Dame and Saint Mary's

 VOL XXXIII NO. 77

 HTTP://OBSERVER.ND.EDU

+cretion to make this decision, but

+rather, the Elections Committee,'

+Renner said in the appeal.
+"Those present at ballot counting assumed that

+Georgeanna was familiar with election

+bylaws, yet the Elections Committee

+was not notified that it was their ultimate authority to make the final deci-

+She went on to say that Friday's third vote should have allowed offcampus students to vote in the offcampus lounge as they had Monday

 Committee favors Renner/Nagle after balked ballot

-Renner appeals Koelsch/Rodarte win after 'improper' election
+◆ Renner appeals Koelsch/Rodarte win after 'improper' election

-Bv NOREEN GILLESPIE Saint Mary's Editor
+By NOREEN GILLESPIE Saint Mary's Editor

 Crissie Renner's Sunday-night appeal of Friday's presidential vote nullified final election results and left the Renner/Nagle ticket victorious, according to reports from Renner and the Board of Governance Election

 Emily Koelsch and Rachele Rodarte originally secured victory in Friday's

 election, carrying 51 percent of Saint Mary's ballots.
 Friday's vote, the third in the 2000 campaign, was authorized

 Student Activities director Georgeanna Rosenbush after Wednesday's runoff ended in a tie.

-After more than three hours of Sunday debate night, the Elections Committee tallied raw votes from
+After more than three hours of debate Sunday night, the Elections Committee tallied raw votes from

 Monday and Wednesday's elections.

 The Renner/Nagle ticket, having secured 43 percent of the raw vote on Renner Monday, emerged ahead Koelsch/Rodarte, with 46.5 percent of the total vote.
 Koelsch/Rodarte fell behind with 43.7 percent of the vote.
-The Koelsch/ Rodarte ticket not be could reached for comment early Monday morning.
+The Koelsch/ Rodarte ticket could not be reached for comment early Monday morning.
 Renner's appeal that states Rosenbush unduly relinquished responsibility for the election from the proper BOG committee.
-'It is not within Georgeanna's disrather, the Elections Committee," Renner said in the appeal.
-"Those present at ballot counting assumed that Georgeanna was familiar with election bylaws, yet the Elections Committee was not notified that it was their ultimate authority to make the final decicretion to make this decision, but She went on to say that Friday's third vote should have allowed offcampus students to vote in the offcampus lounge as they had Monday and Wednesday.
+"It is not within Georgeanna's disand Wednesday.
 While they were allowed to vote in the dining hall, based on the precedence set in the see ELECTIONS/page 4